This article will help guide you through installing your Therma Monitoring system.

 Hardware Installation

 1. Set up your hub.
-You will want to locate an area to place your hub.
-Be sure to try and choose a location where the hub will not be disturbed or unplugged, it's visible so that individuals can identify if it's lost connectivity, and it's within close vicinity to the sensor(s).
+First, check out our article on best practices for placing your hub to optimize your connectivity.
+Be sure to try and choose a location where the hub will not be disturbed or unplugged, it's visible so that individuals can identify if it's lost connectivity, not directly near any electronic equipment, and it's within close vicinity to the sensor(s).

-- Once a location has been determined, start attaching the antennas and the power chord.
+1. Once a location has been determined, start attaching the antennas and the power chord.
+Please note: you may need to try multiple locations to find the best connectivity at your facility.

 Linking your sensors